chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 - Configure Automate to handle *External OpenSearch Backups*.

-- Create an `automate.toml` file on the provisioning server using following command:
+- Create an `automate.toml` file on the provisioning server using the following command:

 ```bash
 touch automate.toml